MemoSainz/JavaSpring-CRUD-API-Rest-PostgreSQL/README.md

 >
 > <h3> English </h3>
 >
-> Made a CRUD in Java, with an API Rest using Spring boot, Hibernate y PostgreSQL
+> Made a CRUD in Java, with an API Rest using Spring boot, Hibernate, PostgreSQL, Docker & Maven.
 >

 <br>